Solutions may be arriving but what about the guardrails to structure AI's use? These leaders debate the future.

 What we learn

 Where machine learning algorithms are involved in making decisions, AI governance becomes a necessity.
 Machine learning biases have been observed to racially profile, unfairly deny individuals for loans, and incorrectly identify basic information about users.
 The development of AI governance will help determine how best to handle scenarios where AI-based decisions are unjust or contradict human rights.

-Organizations that are focused on the future and development of AI governance are the Ethics and Governance of AI Initiative, a joint project of the MIT Media Lab and the Harvard Berkman-Klein Center for Internet and Society, and the White House Future of Artificial Intelligence committee, announced by the Obama Administration in 2016.
-Both of these initiatives complete significant, public-facing research to investigate and prioritize the societal and political implications of artificial intelligence.
+Organisations that are focused on the future and development of AI governance are the Ethics and Governance of AI Initiative, a joint project of the MIT Media Lab and the Harvard Berkman-Klein Center for Internet and Society, and the White House Future of Artificial Intelligence committee, announced by the Obama Administration in 2016.
+Both of these initiatives complete significant, public-facing research to investigate and prioritise the societal and political implications of artificial intelligence.
 However, there still exists a large gap in the legal framework of accountability and integrity of AI.

 This Studio roundtable was created in partnership with Onfido.

 Join the community